ECS153/final-project-12am/milestones.md

   + Deployed Production Server to Linode with proper precautions in place (setting up firewalls etc.)
   + Tested the data flow of the entire stack.
 - Linyi Li:
+  - Implemented POST request handler which the server will receive a video and a username string
+  - Helped preparing slides for final demo.
 - Linda Li:
-  + Implemented POST request handler which the server will receive a video and a username string
-  + Helped preparing slides for final demo.
+  + Testing and modifying the backbend's flow
+  + Fixed bugs in implementation of the Face Recognition API
 - Huyen Pham:
   + Set up the front-end for the application
   + Connected to server and optimized code for capturing the video.
 Get back response from server for appropriate output.